We all know ginger – a tasty culinary herb (or, more accurately, a spice) that you can buy practically anywhere.

 When it’s warm enough, it’s time to sow your rhizomes – and when cold weather looms, just dig them back up, and nurse them in pots indoors.

 Digging up the rhizome doesn’t hurt it, if you’re gentle.
 But if you want to see your ginger flourishing outside, then you’ll have to also keep an eagle eye on weather fluctuations to ensure its safety!

 Like those in pots, make sure you plant your newly-purchased rhizome in fertile, well-draining soil that absorbs water well.

-Give it some water and see it come back to life, even after being dormant in the produce aisle for a time.
+Give it some water and with luck, you’ll see it come back to life, even after being dormant in the produce aisle for a time.

 Getting the temperature turned up enough for your plant to really thrive is only the beginning.
 After you get its warmth and comfort just right, there are a couple other things to consider:

 Soil Type Is Important